Moving a Peloton Bike

 Conclusion

-Moving a Peloton bike does not have to be complicated, just make sure you have at least one other helper!
+Moving a Peloton bike does not have to be complicated, just make sure you have at least one person to help!

-Whether you want to move your exercise bike to a different room, or to a different state, you have the option to disassemble it first and assemble it later, or just use the transport wheels.
+Whether you want to move your exercise bike to a different room or to a different state, you have the option to disassemble it first and reassemble it later or just use the transport wheels.